-In 1911, a biplane flown by Calbraith Perry Rodgers touched down on Long Beach’s sandy beach in the first trans-continental flight.
+In 1911, a biplane flown by Calbraith Perry Rodgers touched down on Long Beach’s sandy beach in the first transcontinental flight.
 Until the building of the Long Beach Airport in 1923, the beach served as a runway.

-Daugherty Field (named after Earl S. Daugherty, one of the area’s pioneer aviators) has since been featured in several films, including Bobby-Soxer, Commando, Little Children and The Parent Trap (1998).
+Daugherty Field (named after Earl S. Daugherty, one of the area’s pioneer aviators) has since been featured in several films, including Bobby-Soxer, Commando, Little Children, and The Parent Trap (1998).

 BALBOA AMUSEMENT COMPANY & THE EARLY FILM INDUSTRY IN LONG BEACH

 In 1909, William Selig and Francis Boggs relocated their movie-making apparatus to Boggs’ rented bungalow in Edendale and that neighborhood quickly became the center of California’s film industry.
 Far-off Long Beach was another early hotbed of entertainment.
 The Pike boasted eight movie houses and two stock theater companies.
-In 1908, Roscoe “Fatty” Arbuckle had chosen the Byde A Whyle Theater for the site of his marriage.
+In 1908, Roscoe “Fatty” Arbuckle chose the Byde A Whyle Theater for the site of his marriage.
 Famed vamp Theda Bara also had a home there.

 In 1913, Long Beach got its first movie studio when the Balboa Amusement Producing Company (also known as Balboa Studios) opened at 6th Street and Alamitos Avenue.
-Balboa employed Jackie Saunders, Ruth Roland, Henry King, Lewis Cody, William Desmond Taylor, Baby Marie Osborne and many other silent stars and directors.
+Balboa employed Jackie Saunders, Ruth Roland, Henry King, Lewis Cody, William Desmond Taylor, Baby Marie Osborne, and many other silent stars and directors.
 By 1917, Hollywood had supplanted Edendale as the center of the film industry but Balboa was nonetheless Long Beach’s biggest employer.

 The Art Theatre of Long Beach opened in 1924 as the 636-seat Carter Theatre.
-It was remodeled in 1934 in the streamline moderne style by Schilling & Schilling and renamed The Lee Theatre.
+It was remodeled in 1934 in the Streamline Moderne-style by Schilling & Schilling and renamed The Lee Theatre.
 It was remodeled again in 1947 and re-named The Art Theatre.

 IOWA BY THE SEA/IOWA UNDER THE PALMS

-In 1916, the remaining 3,500 acres of Rancho Los Cerritos had been subdivided into the neighborhoods of Bixby Knolls, California Heights, North Long Beach and part of Signal Hill.
+In 1916, the remaining 3,500 acres of Rancho Los Cerritos had been subdivided into the neighborhoods of Bixby Knolls, California Heights, North Long Beach, and part of Signal Hill.
 The town came to be referred to as “Iowa by the sea” due to a large influx of people from that state and other states in the Middle West.
 As in Highland Park, huge picnics for each state were a popular annual event in Long Beach until the 1960s.